sandinmyjoints/requests-review/review.rst

 ----

 Code is the term I will use for what programmers write.
 (In this sense, it's always a collective noun: code, never codes.)
-Code is as varied as other forms of human symbolic communication (like, say, writing), and it comes in a plethora of languages, each of which brings its own stylistic choices.
+Code as varied as other forms of human symbolic communication (like, say, writing), and it comes in a plethora of languages, each of which brings its own stylistic choices.

 A snippet of code from a language called Python [#]_ looks like this:

->>> import urllib, urllib2
+>>> import urllib2
 >>> req = urllib2.Request('http://www.goodreads.com')
 >>> response = urllib2.urlopen(req)
 >>> response.read()

-This snippet [#]_ retrieves Goodreads' homepage, that is, all the HTML and CSS and JavaScript code that produces what you see when you go to www.goodreads.com in your web browser [#]_.
+This snippet [#]_ uses Python's standard ``urllib2`` library to retrieve Goodreads' homepage, that is, all the HTML and CSS and JavaScript code that produces what you see when you go to www.goodreads.com in your web browser [#]_.

 Not for Human Consumption
 -------------------------

 What is ``response``, in this snippet?
-It is a variable, a unit of data.
+It is a type of variable called an object; it represents data.
 If I ask Python to describe it, I get something like [#]_ this:

 >>> response
 ``<addinfourl at 4338521656 whose fp = <socket._fileobject object at 0x10297ce50>>``